Advertisement

 How long is the wait at Middlesex North Resources Center, Inc.?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Middlesex North Resources Center, Inc. depend on demand in Peabody, funding levels, and your priority status.
+With approximately 85 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on March 6, 2026 when the HCV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Middlesex North Resources Center, Inc. directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?